brucemcpherson/gasGit/dependencies.md

 # Google Apps Script Project: gasGit
-This repo (gasGit) was automatically updated on 12/22/2020, 4:58:02 PM by GasGit
+This repo (gasGit) was automatically updated on 12/31/2020, 11:40:48 AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")